Addressing the Boxcar Cliff: An Inflection Point We Can’t Afford to Miss

 While the boxcar cliff presents a number of impending challenges, the good news is we can effect change if we take action.
 When looking at the addressable market for boxcars today for trips over 500 miles, FTR found there are a potential 6 million truckloads annually that could be moved from the highways to rail if there was sufficient railroad service and boxcar availability.

 We recognize this is a complex issue for shippers, as they navigate a delicate balance with the railroads.
 But we believe the data speaks for itself.
-According to reports from FTR, 1 million tons were moved via boxcars in 2023.
+According to reports from FTR, approximately 65 million tons were moved via boxcars in 2023.

 RSI is pleased to be joined by a strong coalition of voices that support the petition to the STB, including the National Industrial Transportation League (NITL).
 “Private investment in boxcars is essential for maintaining a modern and efficient freight transport system,” Nancy Oliddy, executive director of NITL, said.
 “The National Industrial Transportation League fully supports RSI’s petition urging the Surface Transportation Board to review and reassess the existing Arbitration Rule governing car hire rate negotiations within the railroad industry.
 Addressing the declining private investment in boxcars is crucial for the sustainability and competitiveness of our members who rely on boxcars to efficiently move their goods to and from their facilities.”